-RESIDENTIAL DESIGN POLICIES 1 D)-1.
-Bi uilding Architecture and Site Design Policy Number Single Family Detached Single Family Attached and Multifamily Close attention to building design serves to enhance the community.
+RESIDENTIAL DESIGN POLICIES 1 D- 1.
+Bu ilding i Architecture and Site Design Policy Number Single Family Detached Single Family Attached and Multifamily Close attention to building design serves to enhance the community.
 Design policies do not result in conformity of design, but provide direction for both new and infill development.
 1A + + Preserve and/or reuse historically or architecturally significant structures.
 1B + + Avoid blank walls along pedestrian circulation areas.
 1C + + Orient building towards street (unless a thoroughfare) or common open space and provide pedestrian access to the street.
 1D + + Design infill residential buildings to blend harmoniously with adjacent residential structures, respecting their surroundings in size, scale, massing, setback, and materials.
 1E + + Encourage architectural design that complements the style, character, and materials of surrounding structures that contribute to the neighborhood character.
-1F + + Housing should be integrated into the areas surrounding Independence Park.
-Residential buildings adjacent to, or across the street from, Independence Park should be oriented to take advantage of the park and its amenities.
-1G + + Buildings greater than 40' in height immediately adjacent to single- family residential areas should "step down" to 40' or less along shared boundaries.
-1H + + Encourage the use of publicly- owned alleys for vehicular access to garages and interior parking areas, and/or to accommodate overhead utilities.
-(GDP) provide g juidance cil, the General Development Policies for the location, intensity and form of future lopment throughout the community.
-Many of
+1F + + Buildings greater than 40' in height immediately adjacent to single-family residential areas should "step down" to 40' or less along shared boundaries.
+1G + + Encourage the use of publicly- owned alleys for vehicular access to garages and interior parking areas, and/ or to accommodate overhead utilities.

-(GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.
+1 Adopted by City Council, the General Development Policies (GDP) provide guidance for the location, intensity and form of future development and redevelopment throughout the community.
 Many of the residential and mixed/multi-use center design policies for the plan area are based upon these adopted GDP policies.
-Additional, planspecific policies are shown in bold font.
+Additional, plan-specific policies are shown in bold font.
 Plan-specific policies augment the GDP design guidelines.